justsml/dans-blog/content/posts/2021-03-03--the-4-pillars-of-collaborative-culture/index.md

 ### Teams should define their norms & expectations

-**Tip:** Choose expectations & best practices that make sense, adjust as necessary.
+**Tip:** Discuss and determine the best way to work as a team.
+Adjust as necessary.

-Document them as succinctly as possible, for example:
+Document your findings as succinctly as possible, for example:

 - Screenshots in intro preferred for anything UI related.
 - 1-line text summary preferred.
 (Use 1-paragraph for BizDev or New Features.)